-- 3.49 The 2017 Wirral Annual Report of the Director of Public Health identifies the inequalities in life expectancy29.
-From this report, it is highlighted that life expectancy for men is 78 and 82 for women. there are also large differences in life expectancy across the borough and people living in deprived areas have shorter life expectancies and tend to spend more years of life in poor health. - The proportion of deaths which are classified as avoidable deaths seems to be rising in Wirral.
+- 3.49 The 2017 Wirral Annual Report of the Director of Public Health identifies the inequalities in life expectancy.
+From this report, it is highlighted that life expectancy for men is 78 and 82 for women, there are also large differences in life expectancy across the borough and people living in deprived areas have shorter life expectancies and tend to spend more years of life in poor health. - 3.50 The proportion of deaths which are classified as avoidable deaths seems to be rising in Wirral.
 Avoidable deaths are around 50% higher in men than in women.
 Cancers accounted for 1 in 3 avoidable deaths in Wirral and cardiovascular disease accounted for 1 in 4.
 Coronary heart disease, lung cancer, chronic obstructive pulmonary disease, falls and alcohol related liver disease were the most common specific causes of avoidable death for the period 2014-2016.
-The rate of avoidable deaths in the most deprived areas in Wirral is 3 times higher than the least deprived areas.30 - Areas with the highest rates of avoidable mortality are in the north and east of Wirral particularly surrounding Birkenhead and Wallasey.
+The rate of avoidable deaths in the most deprived areas in Wirral is 3 times higher than the least deprived areas. - 3.51 Areas with the highest rates of avoidable mortality are in the north and east of Wirral particularly surrounding Birkenhead and Wallasey.
 Areas surrounding Birkenhead and Wallasey are also the most deprived areas in Wirral suggesting there is a direct correlation between levels of poor health and levels of deprivation. - 3.52 For the North West of England in 2015, the biggest population-level risk factor for early death was tobacco smoking, followed by dietary risks (e.g. not eating enough fruit and vegetables or eating too much salt), high blood pressure, high cholesterol and being overweight or obese.
-Cancer and cardiovascular disease are the biggest contributors of death within Wirral. - 3.53 In terms of child health, 20.7% of children were classified as obese in 201731.
+Cancer and cardiovascular disease are the biggest contributors of death within Wirral. - 3.53 Air pollution is associated with a number of adverse health impacts and is a contributing factor in many chronic conditions such as cancer, asthma, heart disease, and neurological changes linked to dementia.
+It particularly affects the most vulnerable in society including children, older people and those with preexisting diseases as they are more sensitive to the effects of poor air quality.
+A report assessing the impact of air pollution on public health in the UK suggests that air pollution is contributing to about 40,000 early deaths a year in the UK.
+Evidence from the Wirral Joint Strategic Needs Assessment (2017) suggests that in 2015 there were 161 deaths in Wirral (3.5% of the total) directly attributable to poor air quality, although the JSNA does note that this is a lower proportion than the North West region and England as a whole. - 3.54 In terms of child health, 20.7% of children were classified as obese in 2017.